mikewest/baseline-header/README.md

 it's complicated to safely carry around multiple versions of behavior for a given API.

 I'm also not sure what the end-game is for older versions.
 Ideally, we'd be able to simply stop supporting them, as iOS or macOS can.
-However, the web's model is quite different, and it's somewhat unexpected that a website relying upon deprecated behavior would stop working when you upgrade your laptop.
+However, the web's model is quite different both in terms of single points of control and in terms of developer expectation around breakage.
+It's somewhat unexpected that a website relying upon deprecated behavior would stop working when you upgrade your laptop.
 Eventual removal seems to have the same long-tail challenges that we face with any other deprecation today.
 That said, this model might well make a deprecation's impact a little more clear by giving developers a standardized way of testing the implications of moving past any given milestone, and give browser